ibm-cloud-docs/transit-gateway/set-up-environment.md

   "https://iam.cloud.ibm.com/identity/token"  |jq -r '(.token_type + " " + .access_token)'`
 ```

-To view the IAM token, run ``echo $iam_token``.
+To view the IAM token, run `echo $IAM_TOKEN`.
 The result should look like this:

 ```text
 Bearer <your token>
 ```
 {: screen}

 The Authorization header expects the token to begin with `Bearer`.
-If the result doesn't include `Bearer`, update the `iam_token` variable to include it.
+If the result doesn't include `Bearer`, update the `IAM_TOKEN` variable to include it.
 These examples assume that `Bearer` is included in the `IAM_TOKEN`.

 Because the IAM token expires, you must repeat the preceding step to refresh your token every hour.
 {: important}